kosekidev/build-script/README.md

 ## Usage

-You must define the executor_callback in the setup function.
+You must define the default executor_callback in the setup function.
 This callback will be executed when you choosed a command to execute.
 This callback must have a parameter that get the choosen command.